MAlshurbaji/TRUST-Seg/README.md

 ![framework](figures/framework.png)

 > This is the official implementation of **TRUST-Seg: A Multi-Teacher Ensemble Framework for Weakly Supervised Brain Lesion Segmentation**.
->
-> TRUST-Seg trains 3D lesion segmentation networks from tight slice-wise bounding boxes and pseudo-labels.
-Voxel-level masks are not used as optimization targets for either TRUST-Seg student network.

 **Release date:** 26/Aug/2026